-In case you missed it, every twenty-something in iso is apparently a baker now, because carby treats like banana bread, sourdough and Foccacia are in high rotation on the 'Gram lately.
-And frankly, we don't blame you.
-These are weird and uncertain times and a spot of comfort baking can go a long way to lifting one's spirits.
+In case you missed it, everyone is apparently a baker now thanks COVID and carby treats like banana bread, sourdough and foccacia are always welcome inspo on the 'Gram.
+And why not, these are weird and uncertain times and a spot of comfort baking can go a long way to lifting one's spirits.

 Recipe | Banana Caramilk Cake

 - 4 ripe Dole bananas, large, peeled and mashed

 - ½ cup hot milk

 - ½ block of Cadbury Caramilk, broken into squares